 If you have too many onion sets and storage isn’t an option, here are some ways you could use them up instead of throwing them away:

-- Try growing the onions in a pot or similar container if you’ve no bed space left
+- Try growing the onions in a pot or similar container if you've got no bed space left

 - Offer them to a friend or loved one